• Japanese

 1.Monitoring

-To promote sustainability management across the entire JFR Group, the Company is responding to environmental issues, including nature-related matters, and incorporating into our business strategy initiatives that will lead to solutions to these issues.
-These are then deliberated and approved by the Group Management Meeting, the highest decision-making body for business execution.
-Furthermore, policies on environmental issues deliberated and approved by the Group Management Meeting are shared within the Sustainability Committee, which meets at least twice a year.
-The Committee formulates action plans for the Group's environmental issues and monitors the progress.
+We promote sustainability management across the entire Group by reflecting in our business strategy our response to significant environment-related issues (including climate and nature-related risks and opportunities) that are highly relevant to our business, as well as initiatives that contribute to resolving these issues.
+These are deliberated and approved by the Group Management Meeting, the highest decision-making body for business execution.
+Furthermore, the Sustainability Committee, which meets at least twice a year, shares the policies on environmental issues deliberated and approved by the Group Management Meeting, formulates action plans to address issues within the Group, and monitors the progress.

 https://www.j-front-retailing.com/english/company/governance/governance02.html#skillmatrix